 Since we first met we reached a stage where it was clear that keeping all the pensions was not going to result in the best outcomes for me for my retirement and beyond.
 He explained that some (my teachers pension for example) should be left in place because it was guaranteed whilst others were tiny and as a stand-alone would not yield very much over time.
 We transferred 10 of my 11 pensions to a single investment portfolio that would pay me an income and allow me to save and leave something to my son.

 Greg’s spreadsheets were clear and I was able to understand what he was saying about what could happen and what had happened to my funds.
-He checked in with me after the funds were transferred and, on their performance, regularly.
-This all happened before COVID and the markets initially collapsed, I could tell that he was concerned but all the way he stayed in touch and we saw a rapid improvement quite quickly because my money was well distributed across a variety of funds.
-I could sense that he was worried that I would blame him for any losses that occurred as a result of the crash but I knew that this is was part of the risk when investing, a risk that we had discussed and my tolerance to risk which we had also talked about.
-My funds rallied and after charges, since had grown even with the crisis we have all been living through.
+He checked in with me after the funds were transferred and on their performance, regularly.
+This all happened before COVID and the markets initially collapsed, I could tell that he was concerned, but all the way he stayed in touch and we saw a rapid improvement quite quickly because my money was well distributed across a variety of funds.
+I could sense that he was worried that I would blame him for any losses that occurred as a result of the crash, but I knew that this was part of the risk when investing, a risk that we had discussed and my tolerance to risk which we had also talked about.
+My funds rallied and after charges have since grown even with the crisis we have all been living through.